 Example: Hansen, a manufacturer based in the non-EU country of Norway, sells sweaters to private buyers in the EU.
 Starting in 2022, Hansen will deliver sweaters from its central warehouse in Oslo to private buyers in Germany (without using an online trading platform).
 The value of each item is less than €150 (including transport costs).

 Hansen registers these imports exclusively in Germany.
-The company participates in the IOSS in Germany and has registered for this purpose with the Federal Central Tax Office in Saarlouis.
-For VAT purposes, the place of supply to private buyers is in each case Germany and German VAT is incurred on the sales of goods.
+The company participates in the IOSS in Germany and has registered with the Federal Central Tax Office in Saarlouis.
+For VAT purposes, the place of supply to private buyers is, in each case, Germany and German VAT is incurred on the sales of goods.
 This applies regardless of whether the threshold of €10,000 is exceeded.
 The import of these goods is exempt from import VAT.
-Hansen collects the amount of VAT due from the customer via the shop’s checkout along with the net purchase price.
-The company reports this VAT in the IOSS and pays the accrued amount to the Federal Central Tax Office in Germany.
+Hansen collects the VAT due from the customer via the shop’s checkout and the net purchase price.
+The company reports this VAT in the IOSS.
+It pays the accrued amount to the Federal Central Tax Office in Germany.

-We will explain in future articles in our series which taxation procedures apply if the IOSS is not used and what special features arise for sales via marketplaces and electronic interfaces.
+In forthcoming articles in our series, we will explain which taxation procedures apply if the IOSS is not used and what special features arise for sales via marketplaces and electronic interfaces.